After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 ### 2. Creating a cron job manually

-1. Edit the crontab in root
+1. Edit the crontab in root.

    ```bash
    sudo crontab -e